Brake Line Replacement Cost

 Business woman push a button

-Here’s a significant sign you should never ignore.
-It needs immediate investigation if it’s hard to bring the car to a stop using the brake pedal.
+Here’s a crucial sign you should never ignore.
+It needs immediate investigation if it’s difficult to bring the car to a stop using the brake pedal.

 The dual-system design on modern cars means it should be safe to drive (gently!) to a nearby mechanic.
 That is unless both lines developed a problem at precisely the same time.
-Improbable.
+Unlikely.

 Avoid driving at any speed in the meantime.
 Use engine braking to help you decelerate, too.